HigherGrounding/counselmoreapi/README.md

-# counselmoreapi
+# CounselMore API
-API that handles comunication between counselmore web app and zapier services such as authentication and trigger integrations
+API that handles comunication between CounselMore web application and Zapier services such as authentication and trigger integrations.